code-312/ceic-jekyll/pages/our-work/policy-and-advocacy.md

   - text: Support HB 1443
     link: "#"
     icon: house
+  heading: Quick Links
 - template: card-with-image
-  image: "assets/images/our-work/policy-and-advocacy/policy-research.png"
+  image: assets/images/our-work/policy-and-advocacy/policy-research.png
   alt_text: Two people looking over a railing in the legislature building with a clipboard
   heading: Policy Research
-  paragraph: "We research policies and practices that increase cannabis equity and share our findings with the public and with lawmakers.
-Our current areas of research include: opportunities for ownership for impacted entrepreneurs, increasing investment into impacted communities, and providing young people evidence-based education."
+  paragraph: 'We research policies and practices that increase cannabis equity and
+    share our findings with the public and with lawmakers.
+Our current areas of research
+    include: opportunities for ownership for impacted entrepreneurs, increasing investment into impacted communities, and providing young people evidence-based education.'
 - template: card-with-image
-  image: "assets/images/our-work/policy-and-advocacy/political-education.png"
+  image: assets/images/our-work/policy-and-advocacy/political-education.png
   alt_text: People signing up at Cannabis Equity Illinois Coalition table
   heading: Political Education
-  paragraph: "We educate community members on the political process so they can effectively advocate for their communities.
-We host workshops, webinars, and social media campaigns to share tools & strategies to support people building power in their community."
+  paragraph: We educate community members on the political process so they can effectively
+    advocate for their communities.
+We host workshops, webinars, and social media campaigns to share tools & strategies to support people building power in their community.
 - template: card-with-image
-  image: "assets/images/our-work/policy-and-advocacy/advocacy.png"
+  image: assets/images/our-work/policy-and-advocacy/advocacy.png
   alt_text: Group shot of Cannabis Equity Illinois Coalition members in front of statue
   heading: Advocacy
-  paragraph: "We advocate for cannabis policies that support impacted communities and entrepreneurs while staying within the limits of a 501(c)3 organization"
+  paragraph: We advocate for cannabis policies that support impacted communities and
+    entrepreneurs while staying within the limits of a 501(c)3 organization
+- template: green-carousel
+  heading: How to get involved
+  green_block:
+  - heading: Support
+    subtitle: Support our Political Education program or join an event
+    button:
+      text: Ways to Support
+      link: "#"
+  - heading: Join
+    subtitle: Join our Policy Research working groups
+    button:
+      text: Become a Member
+      link: "#"
+  - heading: Member
+    subtitle: become an equity member to support this work
+    button:
+      text: Become a member
+      link: "#"
 menu:
   our-work:
     weight: 1